mtalarico/sampler/README.md

-Sampler
+# Sampler

+**DISCLAIMER: this is not an official MongoDB product, rather it is expiramental code that should be used at your own risk.
+As with any software, test thoroughly in a lower environment.**

-WIP statistical sampling to validate two mongodb cluster's sychronization
+WIP statistical sampling to validate two mongodb cluster's sychronization.

-Checks
+Compares
 - estimated document counts
 - indexes
-- sample of documents
+- sample of documents based on statistical analysis

 TODO:
 - [x] remove hard-coded strings from code, replace with consts